-The FAP Plan includes other District employees that are not employees of the Association and is accounted for as a multiemployer plan.
-The related net benefit plan obligations are not included in the Association's Balance Sheets but are included in the Combined Balance Sheets for the AgFirst District.
-FAP Plan expenses included in employee benefit costs on the Association's Statements of Income were \$1,615 for 2017, \$2,207 for 2016, and \$2,159 for 2015.
-At December 31, 2017, 2016, and 2015, the total liability balance for the FAP Plan presented in the District Combined Balance Sheets is \$139,104, \$119,000, and \$123,902, respectively.
-The FAP Plan is 86.41%, 86.96%, and 85.73% percent funded to the projected benefit obligation as of December 31, 2017, 2016, and 2015, respectively.
+The FAP Plan covers employees hired prior to January 1, 2003 and includes other District employees that are not employees of the Association.
+It is accounted for as a multiemployer plan.
+The related net benefit plan obligations are not included in the Association's Balance Sheets but are included in the Combined

+Balance Sheets for the AgFirst District.
+FAP Plan expenses included in employee benefit costs on the Association's Statements of Income were \$1,730 for 2018, \$1,615 for 2017, and \$2,207 for 2016.
+At December 31, 2018, 2017, and 2016, the total liability balance for the FAP Plan presented in the District Combined Balance Sheets is \$94,491, \$139,104, and \$119,000, respectively.
+The FAP Plan is 89.56 percent, 86.41 percent, and 86.96 percent funded to the projected benefit obligation as of December 31, 2018, 2017, and 2016, respectively.

 In addition to providing pension benefits, the Association provides certain medical and dental benefits for eligible retired employees through the OPEB Plan.
 Substantially all of the Association employees may become eligible for the benefits if they reach early retirement age while working for the Association.
 Early retirement age is defined as a minimum of age 55 and 10 years of service.
 Employees hired after December 31, 2002, and employees who separate from service between age 50 and age 55, are required to pay the full cost of their retiree health insurance coverage.
 Employees who retire subsequent to December 1, 2007 are no longer provided retiree life insurance benefits.
 The OPEB Plan includes other Farm Credit System employees that are not employees of the Association or District and is accounted for as a multiemployer plan.
 The related net benefit plan obligations are not included in the Association's Balance Sheets but are included in the Combined Statement of Condition for the Farm Credit System.
 The OPEB Plan is unfunded with expenses paid as incurred.
-Postretirement benefits other than pensions included in employee benefit costs on the Association's Statements of Income were \$256 for 2017, \$473 for 2016, and \$625 for 2015.
-At December 31, 2017, the total AgFirst District liability balance for the OPEB Plan presented in the Farm Credit System Combined Statement of Condition is \$216,259.
+Postretirement benefits other than pensions included in employee benefit costs on the Association's Statements of Income were \$278 for 2018, \$256 for 2017, and \$473 for 2016.
+At December 31, 2018, the total AgFirst District liability balance for the OPEB Plan presented in the Farm Credit System Combined Statement of Condition is \$181,820.